atlarge-research/opendc/site/docs/documentation/Input/TopologySchema.md

 Below is the schema for the Topology JSON file.
 This schema can be used to validate a topology file.
-A topology file can be validated using using a JSON schema validator, such as https://www.jsonschemavalidator.net/.
+A topology file can be validated using a JSON schema validator, such as https://www.jsonschemavalidator.net/.

 ```json
 {